 Abstract

-Introduction
+Every election is important; however, the 2020 presidential election was especially important for a variety of reasons.
+On the campaign trail, Mr. Trump has stated that if re-elected, he would continue to enact anti-immigrant, anti-Latino policies such as building a “great wall” along the entire US southern border to keep Latinos out of the US.
+In addition to the policies, his rhetoric has continuously been anti-Latino by calling Latinos “criminals”, “rapists”, and “drug dealers.”
+As a result of these behaviors and policies, many Latinos in the US feel as if their place in the US has gotten worse under Trump’s administration and that his presidency has affected their psychological and physiological health.
+Thus, the purpose of the current study was to investigate how the 2020 election would impact Latino’s psychological and physiological health before, during, and after the election.
+Through various separate piecewise growth models, we found that depression, negative affect, and anxiety increased in anticipation of the election winner.
+This effect was found to be moderated by voting intention such that non-Trump Latino supporters reported higher levels of the above-mentioned variables in anticipation of the election, whereas Trump supporters did not.
+Those health outcomes stabilized after the winner was announced.
+We also report on individual difference factors such as nativity, ethnic identity, and familism that act as moderators of the aforementioned effects.
+Future directions are discussed.

+The Impact of the 2020 U.S. Presidential Election on the Mental Health of Hispanics

-Elections can be stressful, particularly for those who are especially impacted by the outcome and resulting policy changes (Williams & Medlock, 2017; Zeiders, Nair, Hoyt et al., 2019).
-The 2020 U.S. presidential election in particular was stressful for many, as there was a possibility of the re-election of the incumbent Donald Trump, whose campaign rhetoric in 2016 heavily featured immigration and denigration towards Mexico and Mexican-Americans, including emphasis on “Building the wall” and “making Mexico pay for it” ((; .
-Following Trump’s election in 2016, hate crimes and hostility towards people from racial/ethnic minority groups, immigrants, and Muslims increased significantly (Lopez, 2017)contributing to feelings of anxiety, stress, and fear among individuals targeted (Wray-Lake et al., 2018)Anti-immigration policies were additionally enacted, affecting the lives and livelihood of immigrants and their communities (CITE).
-Given the impact the election of Trump in 2016 on the health and wellbeing of Latinos and Mexican-Americans in the U.S., the current study examined how the 2020 presidential election (and the possibility of Trump’s re-election) affected daily affect and mental health among Latinos/Hispanics, specifically focusing on anticipatory processes leading up to the election.
+Elections can be stressful, particularly for those who are disproportionately impacted by the outcome and resulting policy changes (Williams & Medlock, 2017; Zeiders, Nair, Hoyt et al., 2019).
+The 2020 U.S. presidential election in particular was stressful for many, as there was a possibility of the re-election of the incumbent Donald Trump, whose campaign rhetoric in 2016 heavily featured immigration and denigration towards Mexico and Mexican-Americans, including emphasis on Building “a great wall” and making “Mexico pay for that wall” (Time, 2015).
+Following Trump’s election in 2016, hate crimes and hostility toward people from racial/ethnic minority groups, immigrants, and Muslim people increased significantly (Lopez, 2017), contributing to feelings of anxiety, stress, and fear among individuals targeted (Wray-Lake et al., 2018).
+Anti-immigration policies were additionally enacted, affecting the lives and livelihood of immigrants and their communities (Martin, 2017).
+Given the impact the election of Trump in 2016 on the health and wellbeing of Latinos, including Mexican-Americans in the U.S., the current study examined how the 2020 presidential election (and the possibility of Trump’s re-election) affected daily affect and mental health among Latinos/Hispanics, specifically focusing on anticipatory processes leading up to the election.

 Impact of elections and policy on individuals